Uxmal Mayan Heritage & History on the Yucatan Peninsula

-Uxmal is about a 45 minute drive from the City of Merida so when you have taken in some of the attractions in the city, you can grab a tour or hire a car to visit Uxmal.
+Uxmal is about a 45 minute drive from the City of Merida so when you have taken in some of the attractions in or near the city (like Dzibilchaltun), you can grab a tour or hire a car to visit Uxmal.
 Driving to Uxmal (“oosh-mahl”, which is Mayan for “thrice-built”) takes you along the Puuc Trail.
 The term Puuc is used for a certain style of decoration on the ruins that lie through this trail.
 Puuc decoration is recognizable by the elaborate horizontal stonework on the upper levels of the pyramids and buildings.

 As you enter into the grounds of the Maya site of Uxmal and climb the stairs into the complex the silence is the first thing you notice, it is almost a reverent silence, no vendors no huge crowds of tourists, just the birds and sound of the breezes in the trees, it is immensely peaceful.
 Entering the site you pass through a small square of shops and souvenir purveyors.
 Pay your entry fee and the taxes at two separate kiosks.